PTAB

 2. Patent Overview

-• Brief Description: The ’229 patent discloses a method and system for copying or moving data files that includes a user-operable pause and resume feature.
-This functionality allows a user to suspend a resource-intensive file transfer, freeing system resources for other tasks, and subsequently resume the transfer from the point of interruption without having to restart the entire process.
+- Brief Description: The ’229 patent discloses a user interface for file copy or move operations that includes a pause feature.
+The system allows a user to suspend a resource-intensive file transfer, freeing system resources for other tasks, and then later resume the operation from the point it was paused.

 3. Grounds for Unpatentability